 Loan Structures Offered

-If you are eligible for an LTV of 75%, the loan structure is as follows:
+If you are eligible for an Loan-To-Value of 75% of the Purchase Price, the loan structure is as follows:

-This means that up to 75% of your property can be financed by a mortgage.
-For the remaining 25%, 5% must be paid by cash.
+This means that up to 75% of your property price can be financed by a mortgage.
+For the remaining 25%, 5% must be paid in cash.
 The balance can be paid by CPF.

 Additionally, there might be Cash Over Valuation (COV) for resale flats and private housing.
-This refers to the difference between the valued price of the property and the transacted price.
+This refers to the difference between the valuation of the property and the transacted price.
 COV must be paid in cash.
 Generally, the balance can be paid using CPF.

 Having said that, CPF still has a withdrawal limit to ensure that buyers do not use up too much of their CPF on housing and have enough for their retirement.
 The Withdrawal Limit (WL) is 120% of the Valuation Limit (VL), which refers to the lower of the purchase price or the value of the property at the time of purchase.
 Upon reaching the Withdrawal Limit, no further withdrawal of CPF by any other owner would be allowed.
 In other words, any outstanding housing loan exceeding 120% of the VL must be serviced by cash.